SilverKytten/MultiPartConfig/README.md

 MultiPartConfig
 ===============

-Microblocks.cfg with values for a lot of mods (community build)
+Microblocks.cfg with values for a lot of mods for 1.7.10 (community built)